 I haven’t come across the term too many times.
 It’s usually found on coconut oil jars for example.
 It basically means that it hasn’t be treated chemically or heated.
 Thus, it’s as close as you can get to a natural ingredient.
 You’re most likely to see this on a jar of coconut oil, but it means the same thing across self-care products.
 When something is raw, it has not been heated or chemically treated, meaning that what you’re applying to your body is as close to the natural ingredient in its wild, pure state as possible.

 A refined ingredient is the opposite of a raw one because it has been heated or chemically treated.
 Hence, it is not a 100% pure ingredient.

 The term suggests that cosmetics with this label don’t contain ingredients linked to a toxic response (i.e. additives like formaldehyde and petroleum).
 In other words, their ingredient list is quite harmless.
-Since I don’t know how reliable such a label really is, and aside from my very own hair mask I make myself at home, I did some digging and found a site called EWG Cosmetics Database.
+Since I don’t know how reliable such a label really is, and aside from my very own hair mask I make myself at home (with eggs, honey and yogurt), I did some more digging and found a site called EWG Cosmetics Database.
 They hold a database with cosmetics’ ingedients that have been put on the test by their team of scientists.
 So I’d say that that’s a good starting point to check.

 So there you have it.
-I hope I cleared some of the ambiguities that exist with regards to all these beauty products.
+I hope I cleared some of the ambiguities that exist with regards to all these “beauty” products and their cosmetic labels.
 It’s pretty wild out there, so better get informed.
-Skin conditions are probably some of the hardest things to treat.
-Therefore it’s not worth risking with products that are not labeled properly.
+Skin conditions are probably some of the hardest things to treat, speaking from personal experience.
+Therefore, it’s not worth risking with products that are not labeled properly.
 It is still however, our responsibility as consumers to go deaf to marketing claims and demand more from brands.

 Take care now, xx